gregmsanderson/fly-live-beats/docs/9-aws-deploy-it.md

 However that has probably only been enabled for new tasks.
 It's easiest to just force a new deployment of the service to create brand new tasks.
 In the AWS console, click on your service and then click on the "Update service" button on the right-hand side.
 Tick the box at the top of that panel to force a new deployment.

-While here, increase the numbr of tasks value to be `2`.
+While here, increase the number of tasks value to be `2`.
 That means you should have a _cluster_, as each container discovers the other one.

 Scroll down and click the "Update" button.